SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 }
 ```

+> [!TIP]
+> In a List Web Part, the above anchor tag will navigate user to a new tab.
+In order to navigate within the same tab, add  `data-interception` attribute and set it to `on`.
+[More information about data-interception attibute.](../spfx/hyperlinking.md)

 ### Add an action button to a field (advanced)

 The following image shows action buttons added to a field.